omgnetwork/omgnetwork.github.io/docs/use-cases/community-points.md

 ### 1.4 Requirements

-The proposal fulfils all the below requirements.
+The proposal fulfills all the below requirements.

 #### Scaling